geosoft-as/ticketmaster/README.md

 ![MigrationTool](images/MigrationTool.png)

 The MigrationTool class contains the overall migration logic.
 Here mapping between issues from the different systems takes place.

-A typilca work flow as as follows:
+A typical work flow as as follows:

-1. Read all issues from the Jira instance
+1. Read all issues from a Jira instance
-2. Convert each to Azure work item, and push to azure
+2. Convert each to Azure work item, and push to Azure

 In code: